 - Leading for Literacy by Ruth Schoenbach, Cynthia Greenleaf, and Lynn Murphy

-- Naming What We Know, Classroom Edition: Threshold Concepts of Writing Studies by Linda Adler-Kassner (Editor) and Elizabeth Wardle (Editor)
+- (Re)Considering What We Know: Learning Thresholds in Writing, Composition, Rhetoric, and Literacy by Linda Adler-Kassner (Editor) and Elizabeth Wardle (Editor)

 CEUs will be available for an additional cost from California State University-Monterey Bay, College of Extended Education.
 Purchasing CEUs is completely optional, and not required for registration in the course.
 The CSUMB Reading Apprenticeship course catalog can be found here.
 CSUMB will open CEU registration a few weeks after the course has started.
 Check with your district office, as CEUs are not academic units.